LIFE, THE EUROPEAN INSTRUMENT DEDICATED TO THE ENVIRONMENT

 BENEFICIARY

-With regard to the eligibility of applicants, it applies to all countries of the European Union, eventually including associated countries such as the United Kingdom.
+Regarding the eligibility of applicants, it applies to all countries of the European Union including eventually associated countries such as the United Kingdom.
 Applicants can be public bodies, private commercial organizations and private non-profit organizations (including NGOs).

-In general, the funding rate is a 60% subsidy on the eligible non-refundable costs, with the possibility of reaching up to 75% for nature and biodiversity actions.
+In general, the funding rate is 60% grant on eligible non-repayable costs, with the possibility of reaching up to 75% for nature and biodiversity actions.

 Personnel, equipment, materials and consumables, and external collaborations.